Noodles Hahn: MLB career

-Later life
+Retirement and later life

 Hahn retired in 1906 due to arm trouble.
 Using his education as a veterinary surgeon, he took a position as a government meat inspector in Cincinnati.
-An Ohio newspaper issued an article in July 1908 stating that Hahn had pitched well in semipro baseball and that he would soon be back with the Reds.
+An Ohio newspaper stated in July 1908 that Hahn had pitched well in semipro baseball and that he would soon be back with the Reds.
 In 1909, another newspaper report indicated that Hahn had sought medical attention for the arm issue and that he would attempt a major league comeback.
 By 1910, Hahn was giving private instruction to pitching prospect Rube Benton, who Cincinnati had signed to a $6,000 contract.

 After his retirement from baseball, Hahn continued to work out with the Reds on game days until he was at least 68 years old.
 Author Lee Allen wrote that the members of a Reds team in the 1940s did not know that Hahn had been a successful Reds pitcher until one of the players found an old newspaper clipping about him.
 Allen said that Hahn was "never one to get a rookie off in a corner and tell him how baseball used to be played or should be played.
 He was never a mine of misinformation about the game, and was even reluctant to discuss his own career."
 He died in Candler, North Carolina at the age of 80.
 He was inducted into the Cincinnati Reds Hall of Fame in 1963.